Yogi (2009 Tamil film): Soundtrack

+Critical reception

 Pavithra Srinivasan from Rediff.com gave the film 3 stars out 5 and praised the secondary actors, dialogues, twists, music and art direction.
 Criticism was aimed towards the performance of Ameer, slow pacing and the film's similarities with Tsotsi.
 Bhama Devi Ravi from The Times of India gave the film 2.5 stars out of 5, noting it had plenty of fight scenes unlike the original, and praised the film's rawness along with the performances.
-However, the reviewer felt the film reminded too much of Tsotsi, and also criticized the melodramatic episodes and lack of depth in characterization.
-Behindwoods similarly gave it 2.5 stars out of 5, praising the performances and depiction of the darker side of human life.
-The reviewer criticized the dosage of melodrama and the placement of some fight scenes.
-S. Viswanath from Deccan Herald praised the performances of Ameer and Madhumitha, but similarly criticized the film's similarities with Tsotsi and execution.
-A reviewer from Sify.com praised the performances and cinematography, while criticizing the music, loopholes in writing and excessive melodrama in the second half, along with the execution and predictability of the climax.
+However, the reviewer felt the film reminded too much of Tsotsi, and also criticised the melodramatic episodes and lack of depth in characterisation.
+A reviewer from Sify praised the performances and cinematography, while criticising the music, loopholes in writing and excessive melodrama in the second half, along with the execution and predictability of the climax.

 Malathi Rangarajan from The Hindu praised the performances of Devaraj and Madhumitha, Ganja Karuppu's situational humor, editing and music.
 However, she felt Ameer was expressionless and the pace was too slow for an action film.
+Devan Nair of TimesLIVE appreciated Gurudev's cinematography and Ram Sudarshan's editing, but added, "It is a great technical effort that has been underplayed because of his blatant plagiarism [...]
+Yogi is riveting viewing for those who haven't seen Tsotsi, and for those who have, it does make for captivating viewing".
+Cinefundas wrote that it "lacks substantiality over the script and lengthy screenplay and so on.
+If you ask us, whether this film deserves a watch?
+Definitely not!".